Lisa P. Jackson: EPA administrator

-During her tenure as head of the EPA, Jackson received criticism from the coal industry and Republican members of the House and Senate, most notably Oklahoma Senator Jim Inhofe, for claims of the EPA overreaching on regulating toxins released from coal ash and power plant mercury emissions.
-Senator Inhofe, who's a ranking member on the Senate Committee on the Environment, and does not believe that human activity causes global climate change, called on Jackson to reconsider new greenhouse gas regulations after the Climatic Research Unit email controversy.
+During her tenure as head of the EPA, Jackson received criticism from the coal industry and Republican members of the House and Senate, most notably Oklahoma senator Jim Inhofe, for claims of the EPA overreaching on regulating toxins released from coal ash and power plant mercury emissions.
+Senator Inhofe, at the time a ranking member on the Senate Committee on the Environment who did not believe that human activity causes global climate change, called on Jackson to reconsider new greenhouse gas regulations after the Climatic Research Unit email controversy.
 With Jackson responding saying that "The science behind climate change is settled, and human activity is responsible for global warming," and that "That conclusion is not a partisan one."
 Though Jackson and Inhofe have conflicted views on Environmental issues, in an interview he called her "One of my favorite Liberals."

-On December 13, 2012, the assistant inspector general notified the EPA they would be conducting an audit into recordkeeping practices associated with the use of private email accounts by Lisa Jackson under the name of "Richard Windsor."
-The Justice Department has agreed to release 12,000 emails at a rate of 3000 per week from this account beginning January 14, 2013, in response to a lawsuit brought by a Washington attorney.
+On December 13, 2012, the assistant inspector general notified the EPA they would be conducting an audit into recordkeeping practices associated with the use of private email accounts by Jackson under the name of "Richard Windsor."
+The Justice Department agreed to release 12,000 emails at a rate of 3,000 per week from this account beginning January 14, 2013, in response to a lawsuit brought by a Washington attorney.

-On December 27, 2012, Jackson announced that she would be stepping down from her position as EPA Administrator.
+On December 27, 2012, Jackson announced that she would be stepping down from her position as EPA administrator.
 According to the New York Post, Jackson submitted her resignation because she believed that the Obama administration would move to support the Keystone pipeline and she did not want this to occur on her watch.
 Jackson left office on February 15, 2013, and was succeeded by Deputy Administrator Bob Perciasepe.

 At a House hearing in September 2013, Jackson denied knowledge of any government secrecy and denied that she tried to evade federal recordkeeping laws.

 Tenure at Apple

-In 2013, Jackson became Apple Inc.'s vice president of Environment, Policy and Social Initiatives, reporting to CEO Tim Cook.
+In 2013, Jackson became Apple Inc.'s vice president of environment, policy and social initiatives, reporting to CEO Tim Cook.
+Apple announced in December 2025 that she would retire in January 2026.
+In February 2026, Conservation International named Jackson interim chair of its board of directors.